The Ontario Secondary School Literacy Test (OSSLT)

 In Grade 10, students take the Ontario Secondary School Literacy Test, which measures whether or not they are meeting the minimum standard for literacy across all subjects up to the end of Grade 9.

 The test is administered through the Education Quality and Accountability Office in Ontario once each year, usually in the spring.
-Students write the Literacy Test at their local school; the next available test date is March 27, 2019.
+Students write the Literacy Test at their local school.
 Successful completion of the literacy test is one of the requirements students must meet to earn an Ontario Secondary School Diploma (OSSD).

 Students who do not successfully complete the OSSLT will have opportunities to retake the test in subsequent years on dates scheduled by the EQAO.
 Once students have successfully completed the literacy test, they may not retake it.